puppetlabs/puppet/README.markdown

 This is a Puppet module and should work fine if you install it in Puppet's module path.

-Note that this only works with Puppet 2.6.next (and thus will work with 2.6.5), because there is otherwise a bug in finding Puppet applications.
+**Note that this only works with Puppet 2.6.next (and thus will work with 2.6.5), because there is otherwise a bug in finding Puppet applications.
+You also have to either install the lib files into your Puppet libdir, or you need to add this lib directory to your RUBYLIB.**

 This is meant to be tested and iterated upon, with the plan that it will be merged into Puppet core once we're satisfied with it.